Getting Started with NCHA

 Our Non-Competing membership is for our most avid fans and industry breeders.
 This membership is designed for those members that DO NOT compete or own horses that compete.

-This membership will give you access to NCHA membership discounts with select NCHA Sponsors, a monthly subscription to the Cutting Horse Chatter magazine (U.S. & Canada members only)
+This membership will give you access to NCHA membership discounts with select NCHA Sponsors, a subscription to the Cutting Horse Chatter magazine (U.S. & Canada members only)

 Our Basic Annual membership is designed for competitors and owners alike.
 This allows members and their horses to compete at any NCHA approved events across the world.